hyperion1209/netauto_ng_infra_tf/README.md

 ### Keycloak
 - [x] Add client dedicated scope mapper to TF code and remove the manual one
 - [x] Grafana doesn't use http to access keycloak
-- [ ] Find a way to authenticate apps without the need for client secret in app config
 - [x] Add dashboard and service monitor for keycloak
+- [ ] Use a db to persist keycloak data
 - [ ] Create and use custom docker image with keycloak-metrics-spi installed
     - repo: https://github.com/aerogear/keycloak-metrics-spi?tab=readme-ov-file
     - extending keycloak image: https://www.keycloak.org/server/containers
+- [ ] Find a way to authenticate apps without the need for client secret in app config

 ### Oauth
 - [ ] Investigate using oauth2-proxy for all services